nahuel242/documentation/docs/Using Randomness/v2-subscription/get-a-random-number.md

 ## Analyzing the contract

-In this example, your MetaMask wallet is the subscription owner and you created a consumer contract to use that subscription.
-The consumer contract uses static configuration parameters.
+In this example, your MetaMask wallet is the subscription owner and you created a consuming contract to use that subscription.
+The consuming contract uses static configuration parameters.

 ```solidity
 {% include 'samples/VRF/VRFv2Consumer.sol' %}